Guide to Hiring in Denmark

 If you are looking for ways to hire people remotely but do not want to set up a physical office, an employer of record (EOR) might be just what you need.

 A third-party employer of record (EOR) allows you to avoid the hassle of setting up a local office and focusing on running your business instead.
-They handle tasks like paying employees' wages and providing them with statuary benefits.
+They handle tasks like paying employees' wages and providing them with statutory benefits.

 *Although the information provided has been produced from sources believed to be reliable, no warranty, express or implied, is made regarding the accuracy, adequacy, completeness, legality or reliability of any information.
 For the latest information and specific queries regarding particular cases, please contact our team.